KreAch3R/aa-proxy-oap/kernel/README.md

 CONFIG_USB_CONFIGFS_F_ACC=y
 ```

 and whatever else is missing.
-Then we continue with the building:
+Then:

 ```
 # Run the following command to build a 32-bit kernel: